kyma-project/community/docs/guidelines/content-guidelines/04-ui-elements.md

 ## Buttons

-Be as straightforward and concise when designing the button label.
+When designing a button label, you must be as straightforward and concise as possible, since you have very limited space to convey the message.
+Moreover, buttons are used to invite a user to perform an action.
+Make them as inviting and intuitive as possible.
 To do so:

-- Use action verbs .
-The button labels should tell the user what will happen without requiring him to read any supporting text.
-Most buttons contain verbs to indicate what the button will do, e.g. ‘Save’, ‘Publish’, ‘Edit’.
-While ‘Back’, and ‘Next’ aren’t verbs, in the context of an interface they seem to work in the same way.
-I like to keep the ‘verb’ + ‘noun’ structure when writing button labels — this makes the action more prescriptive, e.g. ‘Save post’, ‘Next step’, etc, as opposed to ‘Save’, ‘Next’ — but the choice is up to you and your users.
+- Use action verbs that explain what will happen when a user presses the button, without requiring them to read any supporting text.
+Depending on your needs, you can also use plain adverb.
+Alternatively, add a noun to indicate what a verb or an adverb refers to.
+Do **not** use articles and punctuation.
+They will only add unnecessary "word noise" to your button label.

+  ✅ Save
+  ✅ Next
+  ✅ Save draft
+  ✅ Next step
+  ⛔️ Save a draft

-- Avoid labels that are too generic, such as "Yes" or "No".
+- Avoid labels that are too generic, such as `Yes` or `No`.
 They are not intuitive and require the user to read the supporting text.
-- Use active imperative form to make your label as precise and task-specific as possible.
-When you use the imperative form in an active voice, you minimize the number of words and make the button label easier to scan.
-- Omit articles and punctuation to make the button label as concise as possible.
-If possible, follow the verb+noun or This form allows you to drop the subject and unnecessary articles for a more concise button label.
-All you need to include on your button label is a verb with an adverb or direct object.
-- Use sentence case.
-Title case, e.g. ‘Next Section’ doesn’t read as easily as sentence case.
-It makes users feel like someone is speaking to them in a stilted voice.
-Sentence case, e.g. ‘Next section’ gives much more ‘friendly’ or ‘conversational’ tone.
-A sentence-style capitalization is best because it conveys a friendly tone that invites users to press the button.
-Users are most familiar with sentence case and it feels like someone is speaking to them in a natural voice.
-- Use plain, natural language.
-Remember to write how you would speak to another human being.
-Have you ever used the word ‘modify’ with a friend?
-Maybe you have, but it won’t be in the everyday language of your users.
+- Use sentence case as it reads more natural and friendly to the users, which makes them more willing to press the button.
+Title case doesn't read as easily as sentence case and looks more unnatural.

+  ✅ Next section
+  ⛔️ Next Section

-- Be careful when using words of similar meaning, such as "delete" and "remove".
+- Be careful when using words of similar meaning, such as `Delete` and `Remove`.

 ## Tooltips